Randal Grichuk Player Props: Rockies vs. Red Sox

-On Monday, Randal Grichuk (batting .200 in his past 10 games) and the Colorado Rockies face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:10 PM ET.
+The Colorado Rockies, including Randal Grichuk (.256 on-base percentage in past 10 games, 119 points below season-long percentage), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Red Sox.

 Randal Grichuk Game Info & Props vs. the Red Sox